Xilinx/Vitis-AI/dsa/XVDPU-TRD/README.md

 Source files of VCK190 platform are in the folder '/vck190_platform/platforms'.

 ## 9 Known Issue
-1, Unsupported Models:
-- SA_gate_pt
-- fadnet

-For the configuration 'CPB_N=32 & BATCH_N = 6', due to limited DSP resource in XCVC1902, 'ELEW_MULT_ENA' is disabled, model 'efficientnet-b0_tf2' is not supported.
+1, Psmnet is not supprted by configuration CPB_N=64.

 2, Workaround for ES1 platform

-For 2021.1 version ES1 platform , before running apps, need firstly run workaround for ES1 silicon.
+For 2021.2 version ES1 platform , before running apps, need firstly run workaround for ES1 silicon.

 After VCK190-ES1 board is booting up, create a script with below content, and run it on the ES1 board.